DavidMGilbert/uplo-support-docs/your-sia-wallet/wallet-troubleshooting/why-does-sia-take-so-long-to-sync.md

 Troubleshooting steps can be taken to address this.
 If the initial sync appears to be frozen:

 * Give it time.
 Often, the sync will resume on its own.
-* Quit Sia and restart your computer.
+* Quit Uplo and restart your computer.

 Some sites will allow you to "bootstrap" the blockchain, by giving you a mostly complete version to download and drop in the appropriate folder on your computer.
-As this requires trusting the party you download it from, we always recommend letting Sia sync itself.
+As this requires trusting the party you download it from, we always recommend letting Uplo sync itself.